takesobt/hotchop/README.md

 (Reference: IATA DISH Rev.22 PDF available on IATA website)

 ## ✅ Key features
+- Recalculates all total records based on rules defined in the IATA DISH.
 - A Graphical user interface (GUI) is available for setting the argument (input file, output file and chop criteria)
 - As another option, the command-line interface (CLI) can be used to provide the same functionality as the GUI.
-- Automatic identification of line break code from the initial 1000 characters of the HOT file.
+- Automatic identification of line break code(LF / CRLF) from the initial 1000 characters of the HOT file.
 - HOT file is compatible with IATA dish 22.0 or later
 - In order to avoid any potential conflict with the original file, both TIME and FSQN in BFH01 are set at random.